Explained: Why was 'Emergency' imposed in June 1975? Was Indira Gandhi trying to cover her mistakes?

 It was on June 12, 1975, when Justice Jagmohan Lal Sinha of the Allahabad High Court ruled on a petition filed by Rajnarayan, a candidate of the United Socialist Party from Rae Bareli.
 In the petition, Rajnarayan made a slew of allegations against Gandhi which included bribing voters with liquor, misusing Air Force planes for campaigns.

-Also, the court found Gandhi guilty of misuse of government machinery in elections and canceled the election by also barring the former prime minister from contesting elections for six years.
+Also, the court found Gandhi guilty of misuse of government machinery in elections and cancelled the election by also barring the former prime minister from contesting elections for six years.

 The High Court's decision meant Indira Gandhi would have to leave the post of Prime Minister.
 An emergency meeting was called at the Prime Minister's official residence and where Indira Gandhi sought advice from all the leaders.